simonmichael/hledger/hledger/hledger.m4.md

   A simple way is to close your terminal window and open a new one.

 **LANG issues: I get errors like "Illegal byte sequence" or "Invalid or incomplete multibyte or wide character" or "commitAndReleaseBuffer: invalid argument (invalid character)"**\
-Programs compiled with GHC (hledger, haskell build tools, etc.) need the system locale to be UTF-8-aware, or they will fail when they encounter non-ascii characters.
+Programs compiled with GHC (hledger, haskell build tools, etc.) need the system to be configured with a suitable locale for decoding your non-ascii text, or they will fail.
-To fix it, set the LANG environment variable to a locale which supports UTF-8 and which is installed on your system.
+[Text encoding](#text-encoding) and <https://hledger.org/install> give advice on this.

+Here is some more detail.
+Let's say you need to read files encoded as UTF-8, on unix.
-On unix, `locale -a` lists the installed locales.
+`locale -a` lists the installed locales.
-Look for one which mentions `utf8`, `UTF-8` or similar.
+Look for one which mentions UTF-8 - eg `C.UTF-8`, `en_US.utf-8`, `fr_FR.utf8` or similar.
-Some examples: `C.UTF-8`, `en_US.utf-8`, `fr_FR.utf8`.
-If necessary, use your system package manager to install one.
+If you don't see one, use your system package manager to install one.
 Then select it by setting the `LANG` environment variable.
-Note, exact spelling and capitalisation of the locale name may be important:
+Note, exact spelling and capitalisation of the locale name may be important.

-Here's one common way to configure this permanently for your shell:
+Here's one common way to configure `LANG` permanently for your shell:

 ```cli
 $ echo "export LANG=en_US.utf8" >>~/.profile